fornwall/rust-script/docs/README.md

 - `--force`: Force the script to be rebuilt.
 Useful if you want to force a recompile with a different toolchain.
 - `--gen-pkg-only`: Generate the Cargo package, but don't compile or run it.
 Effectively "unpacks" the script into a Cargo package.
 - `--test`: Compile and run tests.

+<a name="shebang"></a>
+### Executable Scripts

+On Unix systems, you can use `#!/usr/bin/env rust-script` as a shebang line in a Rust script.
+This will allow you to execute a script file directly.

+If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `rust-script`.
+This allows you to execute Rust scripts simply by naming them like any other executable or script.

+This can be done using the `rust-script --install-file-association` command.
+It will also allow you to execute `.crs` scripts *without* having to specify the file extension, in the same way that `.exe` and `.bat` files can be used.

+Uninstall the file association with `rust-script --uninstall-file-association`.

+If you want to make a script usable across platforms, use *both* a hashbang line *and* give the file a `.crs` file extension.

 <a name="expressions"></a>
 ### Expressions